Chweya » Property Management: Definition, Roles, Types, and Duties

 Understanding Property Management

-Property developers typically aim to transition swiftly to the next project upon completing each one.
-Even if they retain ownership of the property, they often prefer entrusting the day-to-day operations to an external entity.
+Property developers typically aim to swiftly transition to the next project after completing each one.
+Even if they retain property ownership, they often prefer to entrust the day-to-day operations to an external entity.

 The duties of a property manager typically encompass the following tasks: